Support at Home FAQ - Everything you need to know

 If I was already on a Home Care Package, will I lose my funding?

-There will be a 'no worse off' principle for some existing Home Care Package participants.
-Eligible clients will keep an equivalent funding level, keep eligible unspent funds, and not pay more in contributions than under their package.
+Eligible clients keep an equivalent funding level and eligible unspent funds.
+They don't pay more in contributions than under their package.

-If I was approved for a package but still waiting, what happens?
+I was approved for a package but hadn't started — what happens?

 Need help navigating Support at Home?

-Support at Home can feel complex at first, especially as you compare services, understand budgets, and work out what contributions may apply.
+Support at Home can feel complex at first.
+This is especially true as you compare services, understand budgets, and work out what contributions may apply.
 The good news is that you do not have to figure it out alone.

 If you have questions about eligibility, assessments, services, costs, or next steps, Sensible Care is here to help.
 We can talk you through your options, explain what to expect, and support you to access the right care for your situation.

-Feel free to reach out to us for any more questions.
+Feel free to reach out to us for any further questions.

 Take the Next Step in Care